Skip to main content

 VerificationAdd audit step, create quality check, schedule follow-up review

-Every problem should have at least one action.
+Every rock should have at least one action.
 If you can’t think of actions, reconsider whether you’ve identified the true root cause.

 Step 5: KPI Impact Assessment

-Assess how the problem impacts key performance indicators.
-This helps prioritize problems and track improvement over time.
+Assess how the rock impacts key performance indicators.
+This helps prioritize rocks and track improvement over time.

 Understanding SQDC+E